pszemraj/confectionary/README.md

 # PDF Confectionary :cupcake

-> Do you work in the NLP domain and find that your end users/clients are not thrilled by receiving a ton of .txt files with your amazing results?
-Look no further; you are at the right place!
+> Work in the NLP domain and find that your end users/clients don't like using `.txt` files with your excellent results?
+Look no further!

 PDF Confectionary is a tool for quickly creating templated PDFs from text files using [FPDF2](https://pyfpdf.github.io/fpdf2/index.html).
 Create some *sweet* PDFs.

 ## About

-The primary focus of this repo is to provide a simple, easy to use, and extensible PDF creation tool.
-T Relevant features in PDF Confectionary include:
+The primary focus of this repo is to provide a simple, easy-to-use, and extensible PDF creation tool.
+Relevant features in PDF Confectionary include:

 - Automatic paragraph separation via the ``textsplit`` module
 - Fast navigation through generated PDFs via links between TOC to chapters & footer links back to TOC.
-- Keyword extraction for each txt file
+- Keyword extraction for each text file

-The initial use case that inspired this project was the need creating clean output documents for reading & review from speech transcription in the [vid2cleantxt](https://github.com/pszemraj/vid2cleantxt) project.
-PDF Confectionary was initially designed as a command-line tool, but also provides a Python API for more advanced use cases.
+The need to create clean output documents for reading & review on speech transcription from the [vid2cleantxt](https://github.com/pszemraj/vid2cleantxt) project inspired this module.
+PDF Confectionary was initially designed as a command-line tool but provides a Python API for more advanced use cases.

 ---